david-knott/moderncompilerinjava/CURRENT.md

 ./run_good.sh: line 13: warning: command substitution: ignored null byte in input Test Result: ./good/queens.tig failed.

+I will focus on array_asign first as that is the simplist.
+Its also the only one that seg faults.

 *8th July 2020*
 Pretty Print is prettier.